-In recent years, the franchise model has caught on as an attractive business opportunity for wealthier individuals and investors who buy many units at once; or who buy the rights to develop a geographical area or "territory" and develop a certain number of units within a specified timeframe.
-These multi-unit owners, area developers, or area representatives (some of whom also recruit new franchisees and support them within their territory) are part of a growing trend in franchising, and account for about 50 percent of all franchised units in the U.S. today.
+In recent years, the franchise model has caught on as an attractive business opportunity for wealthier individuals and investors who buy many units at once; or who buy the rights to develop a geographical area or "territory" and develop a certain number of units within a specified time frame.
+These multi-unit owners, area developers, or area representatives (some of whom also recruit new franchisees and support them within their territory) are part of a growing trend in franchising, and account for more than half (53 percent) of all franchised units in the U.S. today.

 Much of what prospective franchisees are seeking to buy in a franchise brand is peace of mind.
 They want to know, with as much certainty as possible, that if: 1) the franchise opportunity is presented accurately and realistically by the franchisor; 2) they take the time to perform "due diligence" by speaking with current franchisees, reading the Franchise Disclosure Document (FDD) carefully with the aid of an experienced franchise attorney; 3) after comparing the brand and sector under consideration with the competition (franchised or not); then 4) their chances of making money and building a successful business are better than if they started a business from scratch.

 Yet for many aspiring entrepreneurs looking at the franchise business model for the first time, especially those coming from a corporate background, the business proposition can seem ludicrous: “Why should I pay tens of thousands of dollars before I even start, and then 8 or 10 percent off the top every month for 10 or 15 years?”